AgentTroll/blog/2017-03-20-on-thread-safety.markdown

 2
 ```

 What is often difficult for novice developers to think about is potential for operations to occur out of order.
 In the above diagram, although `t1` was `start`ed first, the scheduler might actually begin execiting `t2` before anything even starts in `t1`.
 This is an ordering issue because threads are not run in an expected order.
+Additionally, although `t2` might be expected to print `1` because it started first in that particular scenario, this might also not be the case because in the time *between* calling `mutate()` and then `read()` to print the new state to the console, another thread might already have called `mutate()` again.

 #### Atomicity Issues